pachyderm/pachyderm/examples/GoT/readme.md

 #### A few things to note:

-This represents one of two ways to construct a custom image to run on pachyderm.
+This represents one of two ways to construct a custom image to run on [Pachyderm Pipeline System (PPS)](http://pachyderm.io/pps.html).
 In this example, we use the `FROM` directive to base our image off of a 3rd party image of our choosing.
-This works well - we just need to add the dependencies that pachyderm needs to run.
-This is the more common use case when constructing custom images with complicated dependencies -- you probably have an image in mind that has the dependencies you need.
+This works well - we just need to add the dependencies that [Pachyderm Pipeline System (PPS)](http://pachyderm.io/pps.html) needs to run.
+This is the more common use case when constructing custom images with complicated dependencies -- in this case you probably have an image in mind that has the dependencies you need.

 The alternative is using the `FROM` directive to base the image off of Pachyderm's standard image.
-[You can see an example here](./TODO).
+[You can see an example here](../word_count/Dockerfile).
 This usage pattern is more helpful for simple dependencies, or if you don't already have a Docker image you need to use.

-If you're familiar w Dockerfiles, one thing that seems noticeably absent is an `ENTRYPOINT` command to tell the image what to run.
-In Pachyderm Processing System you specify this when creating a pipeline, as we'll see in a moment.
+If you're familiar with Dockerfiles, one thing that seems noticeably absent is an `ENTRYPOINT` command to tell the image what to run.
+In [Pachyderm Pipeline System (PPS)](http://pachyderm.io/pps.html) you specify this when creating a pipeline, as we'll see in a moment.

 ---

 ### Creating the Pipeline

 Now that we have the data and the image ready, we can specify how we want to process the data.
 To do that, we use a pipeline manifest.
 Take a look at `pipeline.json` in this directory.
-Here you'll see a lot of information.

 #### Training:

 We've specified two pipelines here.
 The first is `GoT_train`, which represents the processing needed to train the neural net on the input data.
 You can see that it takes `GoT_scripts` as its input.

-Now note that we've specified the `tensor_flow_rnn_got` image, and we specify an entry point by specifying the command and the stdin we pass.
-In our case, the meat boils down to this line:
+Note that we've specified the `tensor_flow_rnn_got` image, and we specify an entry point by providing a command and its stdin:

 ```
 cd /code && python ptb_word_lm.py --data_path=/data --model=small --model_path_prefix=/data > /pfs/out/model-results
 ```

-This line tells Pachyderm Processing System (PPS) how to run the job.
-Here you can see we specify how to run the code w the arguments we want.
+This line tells [Pachyderm Pipeline System (PPS)](http://pachyderm.io/pps.html) how to run the job.
+Here you can see we specify how to run the code with the arguments we want.

 You'll also notice we have a few different kinds of output.
-The first one is we redirect the stdout of running the script to a logfile.
-That's handy if we want to see some of the debug output of the script being run.
+The first comes from redirecting the stdout of the script to a file.
+That's handy if we want to see some of the output of the script being run.
 We will find that useful in a moment.

 The other outputs are dictated by the script.
-In this case its really two types of files -- the training model weights output into a Tensor Flow `checkpoint` file, and two `.json` files containing a map of ID -> word and vice versa.
+In this case its really two types of files -- the script outputs the training model weights into a Tensor Flow `checkpoint` file, and also outputs two `.json` files containing a map of ID -> word and vice versa.
 These files will be output to the repo matching the pipeline name: `GoT_train`.
 We'll use these files in the next pipeline.

 #### Generating: